Finding a new job when you don't know what you're looking for or want

 Skills & Values

-• What transferrable skills do you have that could be used in a different role?
-Many transferrable skills are needed for any job e.g good communication skills, adaptability to change, ability to prioritise and meet deadlines, leadership skills
+What transferrable skills do you have that could be used in a different role?
+Many transferrable skills are needed for any job e.g communication, adaptability to change, ability to prioritise and meet deadlines, leadership skills

 What's important to you?

 Hopefully these tips will help you understand yourself a bit better but also lead you to a clearer idea of where to next.
-Having changed career in the face of family opposition and with no-one to bounce ideas off or get guidance from, I know how hard it can be to move forward, but taking time to think about your personality, motivation and goals, can really help the process.
+Having changed career in the face of family opposition and with no-one to bounce ideas off or get guidance from, I know how hard it can be to move forward.
+Taking time to think about your personality, motivation and goals, can really help the process.

 Other relevant posts you may be interested in: